An outline of the audition and application process, and our terms and conditions.

 In line with the ethos of our full-time courses, full attendance is expected of all modules as well as the Intensive Weeks.

 We will begin auditioning for Jan 2019 entry in April 2018.
 Please fill out the contact form on the left-hand side of this page and we will then be in touch when we have confirmed audition dates.
-Auditions are held throughout the year and cost £10.
+Auditions are held throughout the year until the course is full (usually around November or early December).
+They cost £10 which must be paid in advance to confirm your slot.
 Please note this is a non-refundable fee.

 For your audition, you will need to prepare a contemporary piece from the last 30 years of no longer than two minutes duration as well as two contrasting songs from musical theatre.
 Please either bring sheet music with you or be prepared to sing acapella, as the use of backing tracks is not allowed.